aloysbaillet/mycoffeeapp/README.md

 cd web
 npm install
-npm install firebase-tools gulp -g firebase serve& # starts the firebase server locally gulp& # watches for js changes and recompiles on the fly, notifies of errors as well!
+npm install firebase-tools gulp -g gulp # runs local server, watches for js changes and recompiles on the fly, notifies of errors as well!

 ```
 * visit http://localhost:5000/